-AICEL delivered positive results for the financial year ended March 31, 2019 with gross premiums written of £16.9 million compared to £15.9 million for the year ended March 31, 2018, an increase of £1 million or 6%.
-We reported profit before tax for the year of £0.5 million, compared to £0.1 million for the year ended March 31, 2018, an increase of £0.4 million.
+AICEL delivered positive results for the financial year ended March 31, 2020 with gross premiums written of £17.5 million compared to £16.9 million for the year ended March 31, 2019, an increase of £0.6 million or 3.3%.
+We reported profit before tax for the year of £1.8 million, compared to £0.5 million for the year ended March 31, 2019, an increase of £1.3 million.
 The Company has exceeded the Solvency Capital Requirements (SCR) and the Minimum Capital Requirements (MCR) throughout the year.

-AICEL's focus is to ensure long-term sustainability, in spite of the impact Brexit may have on Gibraltar's economy and AICEL's ability to passport into the EU.
-We will continue to develop strong relationships with key brokers, continue to expand in profitable product lines, focus on client retention and growth, as well as exploring opportunities for product diversification.
+AICEL's focus is to ensure long-term sustainability.
+We continue to develop strong relationships with key brokers, continue to expand in profitable product lines, focus on client retention and growth, as well as exploring opportunities for product diversification.